Mithrandir

 Not a rule the AI follows

-Most AI tools retrieve everything and then ask the model to be discreet.
+Others retrieve everything and then ask the model to be discreet.
 Prompt-level rules can be argued with.
-Mithrandir's access control isn't an instruction — it defines what the AI can reach.
+Mithrandir's access control isn't an instruction.
+It defines what the AI can reach.

 Never in the context at all